rapporto/docs/source-lk-v2/api/eng/rest_eng/eng_rest_cascade.rst

 Cascading message sending is the sequential sending of a message via different channels over the message's lifetime (*ttl* parameter).

-The message is resent in case of receiving a status indicating that the message was not successfully sent (if no "DELIVERED" or "READ" statuses of the *state* parameter are received).
+The message is resent in case of receiving a status indicating that the message was not successfully sent (if no “DELIVERED“ or “READ“ statuses of the *state* parameter are received).

 The service supports the following types of cascading message:

+* FLASHINGCALL (VOICECODE);
-* FlashingCall (Voice Code);
+* MAX;
-* Push;
+* PUSH;
 * SMS;
+* TELEGRAM;
-* Telegram;
+* TGCODE;
-* Viber;
+* VIBER;
 * VK;
-* WhatsApp.
+* WHATSAPP.

 When sending it can be any sequence of message types.

 The default message lifetime is set when configuring the integration connection or transmitted in the *ttl* parameter when sending the message.
 The lifetime for each message from the cascade chain is set separately.

-Resending of the FlashingCall (Voice Code) type message is possible only for the "DELIVERED" status.
+Resending of the FlashingCall (Voice Code) type message is possible only for the “DELIVERED“ status.

-To receive reports on all types of messages when sending a cascading message chain you need to specify the value "1" in the *registeredDelivery* parameter.
+To receive reports on all types of messages when sending a cascading message chain you need to specify the value “1“ in the *registeredDelivery* parameter.

 Cascading message sending is not available by default.
 To enable it the Partner needs to contact his supervising manager.